harieamjari/dats/README.md

 If dats was executed without arguments, the default is stdin.

 Once executed, dats's output is a wav file named "write.wav" playing the text sheet.
+It's a s16le mono WAV file .
 For the moment, the default soundfont is a sine wave.
 Technically, the attenuation of a sine wave.

 To test dats, execute `./dats example.dats`.

-Both would work anyhow.
+# Modifying the mathematical soundfont

+The pointer, `int16_t *raw_PCM;` is used to store the raw values of the PCM.
+The declaration is found at `include/notes.h` and allocated on the heap when the parser finds a syntatically valid note.
+The function tasked to assign the value to this pointer is, `void dats_construct_pcm(double frequency)` which is defined at wav.c.

+If you'd like to modify the soundfont to a simple sine wave, I would recommend, `raw_PCM[i] = 10000*sin(2*M_PI*frequency*b*periodw);`

+The variables `b` and `i` share a similarity to what they're for. `b` is a automatic variable which traverses the mathematical sine wave (and resetted to zero when the function exits). `i` on the other hand, is a static variable and traverses time.

 ## TODO
 - [ ] Able to export midi files